screwyforcepush/next-paperclip/README.md

 ### **Impact Analysis**

-- Evaluates the potential impact of the C-suite's proposed actions.
+- Evaluates the proposed actions.
-- Provides a critique focusing on risks and uncertainties.
+- Highlights potential risks and uncertainties.

 ## API Routes and Interactions